aeternity/protocol/tokens/tokens.md

 The ANT contains the fields:
 - `creator` - The account id of the creator
-- `meta_data` - A byte array field uninterpreted under consensus
+- `meta_data` - A byte array field, uninterpreted, but under consensus
 - `contract` - A contract id if there is a governing contract, or the empty binary otherwise
 - `total_supply` - A counter of the currently available amount of the token
 - `parent` - The id of the parent ANT (TODO: Hierarchical tokens?)